pjmorse/savant/README.md

 # Savant

+TODO:
+- More tests
+- Look into not inheriting from ActiveRecord::Base
+- use method_missing for field type definitiong dsl
+- Travis
+- Make public
+- Introspect on measures / dimensions
+- Add metadata to measures / dimensions
+- Documentation and use cases

-TODO: Write a gem description
+- Write a gem description

 ## Installation